clementgibot25/holbertonschool-hbnb/part3/hbnb/README.md

-# HolbertonBnB (HBnB) – Part 3: Database Integration
+# HolbertonBnB (HBnB) – Part 3: Database Integration & Authentication

 ## Overview

-**Part 3** of the AirBnB clone project brings full database integration to the RESTful API previously developed.
-This phase transitions the application from in-memory data storage to a persistent SQLite backend, enabling robust data management, scalability, and real-world deployment readiness.
+**Part 3** of the AirBnB clone project brings full database integration and JWT authentication to the RESTful API.
+This phase transitions the application from in-memory data storage to a persistent SQLite backend with SQLAlchemy ORM, enabling robust data management, user authentication, and real-world deployment readiness.

-The project continues to follow a modular, layered architecture, ensuring maintainability and extensibility.
-All business logic, validation, and API endpoints are now backed by a real database, providing a more realistic and production-like experience.
+The project follows a modular, layered architecture with clear separation of concerns between API, business logic, data persistence, and authentication layers.

 ---